+Lesser Scaup

+Aythya affinis

+MIGRATION

-Lesser Scaup Aythya affinis Size: 16-17" (40-43 cm) Male: Appears mostly black with bold white sides and a gray back.
+Size: 16-17" (40-43 cm)

+Male: Appears mostly black with bold white sides

+and a gray back.
 Chest and head look nearly black, but head appears purple with green highlights in direct sun.
 Bright-yellow eyes.

-Female: overall brown with a dull-white patch at the base of a light-gray bill; yellow eyes Juvenile: same as female Nest: ground; female builds; 1 brood per year Eggs: 8-14; olive-buff without markings Incubation: 22-28 days; female incubates Fledging: 45-50 days; female teaches the young to feed Migration: complete, to New York and southern states; moves around to find open water in winter Food: aguatic plants and insects Compare: The male Common Goldeneye (p.
-67) has a white chest.
+Female: overall brown with a dull-white patch at the

+base of a light-gray bill; yellow eyes

+Juvenile: same as female

+Nest: ground; female builds; 1 brood per year

+Eggs: 8-14; olive-buff without markings

+Incubation: 22-28 days; female incubates

+Fledging: 45-50 days; female teaches the young to feed

+Migration: complete, to southern states, Mexico, Central

+America, northern South America

+Food: aquatic plants and insects

+Compare: The male Common Goldeneye (p.
+65) has a

+white chest.
 The male Blue-winged Teal (p.
-171) is slightly smaller, with a white crescent on its bill.
+163) is slightly smaller, with a white crescent on its bill.
 The white sides and gray back help identify the male Lesser Scaup.

-Stan's Notes: A common diving duck.
-Often in large flocks along western Lake Erie each spring.
-Mostly seen when it migrates in late February and October.
+Stan's Notes: Seen during migration, when large flocks gather along Lake Erie.
 Submerges completely to feed on the bottom (unlike dabbling ducks, which tip forward to reach the bottom).
 Note the bold white stripe under the wings when in flight.
 The male leaves the female when she starts incubating eggs.
 Egg quantity (clutch size) increases with the female's age.
 Has an interesting babysitting arrangement: groups of young (crèches) are tended by one to three adult females.

-SUMMER

 Hooded Merganser

 Lophodytes cucullatus

 Size: 16-19" (41-48 cm)

 Male: Black and white with rust-brown sides.
 Crest

 "hood" raises to show a large white patch on each side of the head.
 Long, thin black bill.

 Female: brown and rust with ragged, rust-red "hair"

 and a long, thin brown bill

 Juvenile: similar to female

 Nest: cavity; female lines an old woodpecker cavity

 or a nest box near water; 1 brood per year

 Eggs: 10-12; white without markings

 Incubation: 32-33 days; female incubates

 Fledging: 71 days; female feeds the young

-Migration: complete, to Long Island, southern states
+Migration: non-migrator to partial; moves around during

+winter to find open water

 Food: small fish, aquatic insects, crustaceans

 (especially crayfish)

 Compare: The male Wood Duck (p.
-267) has a green
+255) has a green

 head.
 The male Common Merganser (p.
-273) is much larger.
+261) is much larger.
 The white patch on the head and rust-brown sides distinguish the male Hoodie.

 Stan's Notes: A small diving duck, found in shallow ponds, sloughs, lakes and rivers, usually in small groups.
 Quick, low flight across the water, with fast wingbeats.
 Male has a deep, rolling call.
 Female gives a hoarse quack.
 Nests in wooded areas.
 Female will lay some eggs in the nests of other mergansers, goldeneyes or Wood Ducks (egg dumping), resulting in 20-25 eggs in some nests.
 Rarely, she shares a nest, sitting with a Wood Duck.
 Not as common as the Common Merganser.

-SUMMER

 Common Goldeneye

 Bucephala clangula

+WINTER

 Size: 18-20" (45-51 cm)

-Male: Mostly white duck with a black back and a large, puffy green head.
-Large white spot on
+Male: Mostly white duck with a black back and a

-the face.
+large, puffy green head.
+Large white spot on the face.
 Bright-golden eyes.
 Dark bill.

-Female: Large dark-brown head with a gray body and
+Female: Large dark-brown head with a gray body

-a white collar.
-Bright-golden eyes and a
+and a white collar.
+Bright-golden eyes and

-vellow-tipped, dark bill.
+a yellow-tipped, dark bill.